NotAI Pixel

 async></script>

-Replace a7f3c2e1 with the 8-character integration ID from your dashboard.
+Replace a7f3c2e1 with the 8-character integration ID from your dashboard, and confirm the page's origin is on your authorized origins list (Settings → Authorized Origins).
 That is all the pixel needs to begin reporting.

 The integration ID is public by design: it identifies which account receives the session data.
 It does not authenticate the sender, and a leaked integration ID does not expose account data.